discordx-ts/discordx/README.md

 - Support for multiple bots in a single nodejs instance (`@Bot`)
 - `@SimpleCommand` to use old fashioned command, such as `!hello world`
 - `@SimpleCommandOption` Parse and define command options like `@SlashOption`
-- new interactions/decorators: ` @ButtonComponent @SelectMenuComponent @ContextMenu`
+- New interactions/decorators: ` @ButtonComponent @SelectMenuComponent @ContextMenu`
 - New method `client.initApplicationCommands` to create/update/remove discord application commands (slash/context menu) for global and defined guilds
 - Lint improved internal source code for better type support
 - Provided more examples for new decorators
+- Support TSyringe

 # 🧮 Packages